cvat-ai/cvat/site/content/en/docs/administration/advanced/webhooks.md

 <!--lint enable maximum-line-length-->

-Here is example of payload for `ping` event:
+Here is an example of a payload for the `ping` event:

 {{< scroll-code lang="json" >}}
 {